Information for Quartix Technologies plc investors

 • Approving changes to the Board structure.

-The Board has approved the adoption of the QCA Code as its governance framework against which this statement has been prepared and will monitor the suitability of this code on an annual basis and revise its governance framework as appropriate as the Group evolves.
+The Board has approved the adoption of the QCA Code as its governance framework against which this statement has been prepared and will monitor the adoption of the 2023 code and revise its governance framework as appropriate as the Group evolves.

 10. COMMUNICATE HOW THE COMPANY IS GOVERNED AND IS PERFORMING BY MAINTAINING A DIALOGUE WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS